 Well … as a kid, that can be a tricky question.

 But … that’s an even more difficult question as an adult!
 A blank canvas is daunting!
-Literally and conseptually!
+Literally and conceptually!

 As adults, we learn fairly quickly (and mostly by getting thrown into sink-or-swim-style scenarios) that doing things “on your own” isn’t how things get done.